 The film is loaded with shock effects and dark humor and was a delicious showcase for actors from Hollywood’s golden age.
 The film has a pervasive atmosphere of tristesse.
 Gothic cinematography by Joseph F. Birac working with Aldrich to create another claustrophobic space and stunning art direction by Aldrich regular William Glasgow.
-You can read more about the film in my extensive older posts just go to the links above.
+You can read more about the film in my extensive older posts by just going to the links above.

 The eccentric and tragic Charlotte Hollis is pushed into madness by her scheming cousin Miriam played by Olivia de Havilland though Charlotte is aided by her trustworthy and assertive companion Velma Crowthers (portrayed by the inimitable Agnes Moorehead).

 After Davis wouldn’t piss on Crawford if she were on fire Aldrich being the cool diplomat on the set had a knack for keeping them in separate corners.
-He used to keep a dime by all of the actors who worked for him.
-And he used to say “if any of you are unhappy, there’s a dime call your agent and get off the picture.”
+He used to keep a dime from all of the actors who worked for him.
+And he used to say “If any of you are unhappy, there’s a dime call your agent and get off the picture.”
 He’s been called by script supervisor Bob Gary a ‘benevolent despot’ who ran the show and was loved by everybody.
 He was very loyal to his people and he always called them back whenever he made a picture.
-To appease Bette Davis and keep her happy he offered her $200,000 and a percentage of the films profits.
+To appease Bette Davis and keep her happy he offered her $200,000 and a percentage of the film’s profits.
 Joan’s contract was only paying her $50,000.
 He also agreed to change the project’s original title by request of Bette Davis.

 Once Aldrich got these two stars to finally sign on, other actors signed on including Mary Astor in her final screen role as Jewel Mayhew who holds the secret to the murder that haunts Charlotte.
-Agnes Moorehead would play Charlotte’s eccentric but devoted housekeeper Velma and as Cousin’s Miriam’s devious lover actor Joseph Cotten.
+Agnes Moorehead would play Charlotte’s eccentric but devoted housekeeper Velma and Cousin Miriam’s devious lover actor Joseph Cotten.
 Victor Buono signed on this time as Charlotte’s Big Daddy and Cecil Kellaway plays the kindly Henry Willis.

 Before shooting even started Aldrich was hounded by demands from both stars.
-Davis was insisting on creative control of her script, directing and casting.
-She was also not pleased with the alphabetizing of her co-stars name which put Crawford above Davis.
-Meanwhile Crawford hated her role as Miriam as she realized that she had the lesser of the two roles.
+Davis was insisting on creative control of her script, directing, and casting.
+She was also not pleased with the alphabetizing of her co-star’s name which put Crawford above Davis.
+Meanwhile, Crawford hated her role as Miriam as she realized that she had the lesser of the two roles.

 Life Magazine was very interested in the re-pairing of Bette Davis & Joan Crawford, so director Aldrich set up a promotional shot of the women sitting atop the tombstones used in the fake cemetery that Aldrich had constructed for those key scenes.
-Davis was amenable to the idea but Crawford was a bit reluctant, but went along because after all it was for Life Magazine.
+Davis was amenable to the idea but Crawford was a bit reluctant but went along because, after all, it was for Life Magazine.

 But even those photo sessions that lasted for hours didn’t go smoothly as Bette and Joan were never coordinated on the set to appear together for the shooting.
-For the last session Crawford was in her trailer resting, so Davis went to her dressing room and yelled “Joan Crawford, get your clothes on and come do these photographs right away!”
+For the last session, Crawford was in her trailer resting, so Davis went to her dressing room and yelled “Joan Crawford, get your clothes on and come do these photographs right away!”
 Crawford came out and finished the photo shoot.